 Institutional advocacy: Championing the institutional recognition of data stewardship roles, promoting sustained investment and dedicated resources for data management infrastructure and practices.

-A user-centered design approach to salmon data stewardship is critical and focuses on creating tools that align with biologists’ needs.
-Data stewards play a critical role as business analysts, bridging the gap between biologists and IT by translating data needs into application or data system features.
+A user-centred design approach to salmon data stewardship is critical and focuses on creating tools that align with biologists’ needs.
+Data stewards play a critical role as business analysts, bridging the gap between biologists and Information Technology (IT) staff by translating data needs into application or data system features.
 When data management is separated from biologists, accountability weakens, and quality issues go unnoticed.
 While IT expertise is essential for infrastructure and security, effective data system design requires IT to act as an enabler, rather than gatekeeper, provisioning self-serve data infrastructure.
 The Data Steward, serving as a translator between IT and biologists, enables biologists to engage independently with data systems, fostering ownership and accountability and ultimately improving data quality for research and management.

 Dedicated stewardship roles empower salmon biologists to bridge disciplinary divides and jurisdictional barriers, transforming fragmented datasets into cohesive, interoperable resources.
 By proactively defining, implementing, and maintaining data standards and workflows, salmon data stewards create conditions for timely, accurate, and reproducible analyses.
 Such stewardship positions salmon biologists to better inform adaptive management decisions, ultimately strengthening salmon conservation and resilience.